A new ECDLP-based PoW model: A sample blockchain architecture

-In this section we define the envisioned specifications of blocks, whose motivation will be analyzed in Section \ref{sec:Discussion}.

-First, we need a deterministic function \verb|P_Gen| to construct a point on a given elliptic curve $E$ from a prescribed hash digest $h$, which we treat as an integer for simplicity.
+In order to give the specifications of our blocks we need a deterministic function \verb|P_Gen| to construct a point on a given elliptic curve $E$ from a prescribed hash digest $h$, which we treat as an integer for simplicity.
 The following is a concrete example of such a function.

 We notice that the points determined by the above function are affine by construction.
 The hash $\H$ that we propose to use in the following is SHA3-512 \cite{Keccak}, which provides a satisfying collision resistance even against post-quantum attacks, but one might conceivably replace it with another properly constructed one.